History of India

 Experience the History of India with WisdomMaps: The Future of the Past!

-The history of India begins with the advent of farming and pastoralism around 7,000 BCE.
+Our digital history of India begins with the advent of farming and pastoralism around 7,000 BCE.
 Its archaeological finds prove the domestication of wheat and barley and the raising animals for food.
 By 4,500 BCE, the Indus Valley Civilization arose alongside ancient Egypt and Mesopotamia and flourished for 600 years.
 In so doing, it became known for its city planning, mud-brick homes, and its well-designed drainage system and water supply.

 Drought devastated the Indus Valley Civilization and its people, who were supplanted by Indo-Aryan tribes from Central Asia.
 Their Vedic period (1500-500 BCE) was named after the vedas, large collections of hymns.
 Their varna system, which became the caste system, was a hierarchy of priests, warriors, peasants, and what later became Untouchables.
 Vedic texts were no longer written once a new culture arose around 600 BCE, which included small states as well as larger states with cities.
 These included the development of the new ascetic movements of Jainism and Buddhism.
 They did so largely in opposition to the growing influence of Brahmanism and the old Vedic priesthood and its ritual.
 But the old Vedic Brahmanism survived and blended itself with other native religions to become Hinduism.